abrow425/nspy_wrapper/README.md

 * XML decoding and reading - all data is converted to python structures in dict and list format

 ## Usage
-nspy_wrapper is installable via pip, using the following command:
-``pip install nspywrapper``
+nspy_wrapper is installable via pip, using the following command: ``pip install nspywrapper``

 Once it's installed, it can then be included in any program like any other library. (``from nspywrapper import *``)

 ### Components
 nspy_wrapper includes the following component classes:
 #### nsRequests
-nsRequests is the main component, handling all ratelimiting, requesting and interfacing.
-It will import nsParser and all necessary exceptions.
+nsRequests is the main component, handling all ratelimiting, requesting and interfacing. nsRequests automatically includes nsParser in it's import in order to return
 #### nsParser
 nsParser is a fully functional XML parsing system designed to work with data returned from the NS API.
 While nsParser does not require a specific API version to run, it may encounter errors in parsing data from an unsupported API version.